NicolasSchoen/remote_game/README.md

 # remote_game_demo

-A Demo Project for showing the capability of a python game who receives input instructions from an android app
+A Demo Project for showing the capability of a python game which receives input instructions from an android app